ABOUT

 Kev Choice, a cappella jazz masters

-Grammypro.com, Seagate Creative, and more.
-A multiracial Chamoru, PC is one of the featured writers in the award-winning collection from University of Hawai'i Press,
+Mosaic America Fellow and a current Board Governor for the San Francisco Chapter of the Recording Academy.
+His writings have been published in DRUM!, Electronic Musician, Grammy.com, Seagate Creative, and more.
+A multiracial CHamoru, PC is one of the featured writers in the award-winning collections from University of Hawai'i Press,

-Mosaic America Fellow.
-In the past he was a 2015-2018 Board Governor and Education Committee Co-Chair for the SF Chapter of the Recording Academy/GRAMMYs, a 2015 Dresher Ensemble Artist-in-Residence in Oakland, a 2014 Asian-American Cultural Center Grantee in San Francisco, a 2013 Equilibrium Fellow at the Loft Literary Center in Minneapolis, and was the first Director of Education for the former San José Symphony.
-He is the first Director of Education & Community Engagement for the
+Quinteto Latino Composer-in-Residence, an Equilibrium Fellow at the Loft Literary Center in Minneapolis, and the first Director of Education for the former San José Symphony.
+He is the current Director of Programming for the

-For creative, collaborative, and education-oriented inquiries, contact PC directly via the CONTACT link on this site.
+For creative, collaborative, panel, and education-oriented inquiries, contact PC directly via the CONTACT link on this site.

 For licensing, promo photos, and press interviews contact Alicia Ruiz: